Mapbox Countries v1

 Overview

-Mapbox Countries v1 is a Mapbox-provided vector tileset that includes country level polygons from the Mapbox Boundaries premium tileset.
-Anyone can use the Mapbox Countries tileset to add global administrative country boundaries to maps and data visualizations.
+Mapbox Countries v1 is a free, Mapbox-provided vector tileset of high resolution country polygons derived from the Mapbox Boundaries product.
+Any Mapbox user can use the tileset for use cases like creating country masks or choropleth data visualizations.

 Data sources